-- I. Online WYSIWYG editorfor article editing:

-- Typical style formatting: bold, italic, etc.

-- o Special support for linking to existing (internal) articles

-- o Ability to split articles into multiple pages

-- Insert images into your articles

-- o Copy & Paste clean text from Microsoft Word or OpenOffice.org (while preserving bold and italics)

-- o Insert subtitles, which can be used for breaking up the article (pagination)

-- 2. Built with multiple simultaneous usersin mind

-- While a journalist is editing an article, it is "locked".
+- 1. Online WYSIWYG editor for article editing: - Typical style formatting: bold, italic, etc. - Special support for linking to existing (internal) articles - o Ability to split articles into multiple pages - Insert images into your articles - Copy & Paste clean text from Microsoft Word or OpenOffice.org (while preserving bold and italics) - Insert subtitles, which can be used for breaking up the article (pagination) - 2.
+Built with multiple simultaneous users in mind - While a journalist is editing an article, it is "locked".
 A warning will be displayed if anyone else tries to edit the article at the same time.
-This prevents one journalist from deleting the work of another

-- 3. Group articles into sections

-- 4. Group sections into an issue

-- 5. Release an issue all at once

-- 6. Allow Subscribers to access only certain issues

-- 7. Scheduled Publishing: automatically publish articles or issues at some time in the future.
-For articles, you can schedule the following actions:

-- publish

-- unpublish

-- o show the article on the front page

-- o show the article on the Section page

-- 8. Topics: Categorize your content

-- Define however many topics you like

-- o Associate any number of topics to an article

-- Topic can have Subtopics, subtopics can have Sub-subtopics

-- Topics can be translated

-- 9. Dynamic, Flexible Article Types

-- "Article Types" allow you to define your own article format you aren't limited to just "Introduction" and "Body" fields, for instance.
-An Article Type consists of a series of data fields

-- You can define any number and combination of the following field types:

-- date field

-- single-line text field with a maximum number of characters

-- multiple-line text field with WYSIWYG editor

-- drop-down selection containing a list of topics

-- o Reorder how the fields are displayed in the administration interface

-- o Hide fields that are no longer in use

-- o Translate the field names

-- Change the data type for a field

-- 10. Media Archive

-- o View/search all of the images in the system

-- Edit image metadata

-- o Scale images any way you want on the fly with Renditions.
-Scaled versions are cached

-- 11. File Attachments

-- Attach files to articles

-- o Files can have descriptions

-- o You can specify whether the file should be displayed in the browser or pop up a download window

-- 12. Comments

-- Readers can make comments to articles

-- o Comments can be linked to a forum

-- Flexible implementation: allow anyone to comment, just subscribers, or just readers logged in

-- Comments can be moderated

-- reCAPTCHA plugin for spam prevention

-- 13. News Desk ingest of agency feeds, such as a Thomson Reuters feed

-- 14. Feedback message system, with file attachments

-- 15. Blog, Interview, Debate and Polls plugins

-- 16. SoundCloud plugin for audio content
+This prevents one journalist from deleting the work of another - 3.
+Group articles into sections - 4.
+Group sections into an issue - 5.
+Release an issue all at once - 6.
+Allow subscribers to access only certain issues - 7.
+Scheduled Publishing: automatically publish articles or issues at some time in the future.
+For articles, you can schedule the following actions: - o publish - unpublish - o show the article on the front page - o show the article on the section page - 8.
+Topics: Categorize your content - o Define however many topics you like - Associate any number of topics to an article - Topic can have subtopics, subtopics can have sub-subtopics - Topics can be translated - 9.
+Dynamic, Flexible Article Types - "Article Types" allow you to define your own article format you aren't limited to just "Introduction" and "Body" fields, for instance.
+An Article Type consists of a series of data fields - You can define any number and combination of the following field types: - date field - single-line text field with a maximum number of characters - multiple-line text field with WYSIWYG editor - drop-down selection containing a list of topics - Reorder how the fields are displayed in the administration interface - Hide fields that are no longer in use - Translate the field names - o Change the data type for a field